shufan-mct/shufan-mct.github.io/_pages/research.md

 3. S. J. Kuhn, S. McKay, J. Shen, N. Geerits, R. M. Dalgliesh, E. Dees, A. A. M. Irfan, F. Li, <ins>Shufan Lu</ins>, V. Vangelista, D. V. Baxter, G. Ortiz, S. R. Parnell, W. M. Snow and R. Pynn. **Neutron State Entanglement with Overlapping Paths**.
 [Phys.
 Rev. Research 3, 023227 (2021)](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.3.023227). arXiv: [2012.11786](https://arxiv.org/abs/2012.11786).

-# Decoherence in Mirror Reflection of Two-state Neutron Superpositions with Strong Absorption
+## Decoherence in Mirror Reflection of Two-state Neutron Superpositions with Strong Absorption

-Work in Progress
+_Work in Progress_

+The theory of single-particle entangled neutron scattering from entangled degrees of freedom in condensed matter is under development.
+By the optical theorem of scattering theory, entanglement-dependent effects in nonforward scattering must also appear at some level in the forward direction, which is the domain of neutron optics.
+I have been taking steps toward this development and applying them in neutron-antineutron oscillations under mirror reflection conditions.